 The National Popular Vote

 In 2007, a movement for a National Popular Vote (NPV) gained traction in Maryland.
 According to the plan, the NPV would be “an interstate agreement for states to appoint their Electors for the winner of the national popular vote rather than the winner in each state.”
 For example, if X Candidate won the popular vote in California, but Y Candidate won the national popular vote, California would be required to send the electors of Y Candidate to its meeting of electors.
-As of January 2020, 15 states and the District of Columbia (with a total of 196 electoral votes) have passed the bill into law.
+As of mid-2021, 15 states (Delaware, Hawaii, Rhode Island, Vermont, Colorado, Connecticut, Maryland, Massachusetts, New Jersey, New Mexico, Oregon, Washington, California, Illinois, New York) and the District of Columbia, with a total of 195 electoral votes, have passed the bill into law.
 For now, this measure will not affect elections in those states; as it is written, the National Popular Vote bill will only go into effect when it is enacted into law by states possessing 270 electoral votes.

 Critics argue the NPV would take away the state-based power of the Electoral College.
 Many believe the constitutionality of the NPV is also questionable.
 They argue that states do not have the power to enter such a compact without Congressional approval, but Congress cannot simply approve the NPV without a Constitutional amendment since the Electoral College is part of the Constitution.
 Attorney and author Tara Ross goes deeper into the purpose of the Electoral College, and why it is still relevant and should not be replaced in this episode of the She Thinks podcast from the Independent Women’s Forum.